 11. There are so many others just like you

 I know that it can initially feel overwhelming and lonely, but there are so many others like you.
+Anyone from coeliac, to intolerances and even IBS.
 For me, I was the first in my family to have any dietary problems (we now have others who have been diagnosed and we now adapt meals together).
 I felt like I had no idea where to begin!
 I have found reading blogs and checking Instagram awesome for ideas and connecting with others.
 Useful hashtags I follow on Instagram include: #glutenfree, #dairyfree, #glutenanddairyfree, #freefrom, #coeliac, #paelo, #glutenfreelifestyle and more.
 I find this platform amazing for recipe ideas, cooking and products too.
 I tend to go to the ‘most recent’ tab for each of the hashtags for the latest updates.

 12. Gluten can be in toiletries as well as food